TonioGela/blog/content/overkilling-sudoku.en.md

 >
 > sudoku.get(0)(0)
 > ```
-> Extending may be preferable since it **keeps data separated from the logic** that manipulates them, enforcing some [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), and since it's possible over datatypes **not part of your codebase**, like standard library types or datatypes coming from a library.
+> Extending may be preferable since it **keeps data separated from the logic** that manipulates them (enforcing some [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)), and since it's possible over datatypes **not part of your codebase**, like standard library types or datatypes coming from a library.
 This approach shines when the extension depends on a [typeclass](https://docs.scala-lang.org/scala3/book/ca-type-classes.html), since extending the typeclass for a new type `T` you get a **custom syntax over** `T` **for free**.
 >
 > On the other hand, **defining new methods in the class** (or in a trait) is easier if you intend to add **new operations** to that specific type (or trait).
 Pros and cons of the _typeclass_ vs _inheritance_ approach to the [Wadler's expression problem](https://en.wikipedia.org/wiki/Expression_problem) will be discussed in a future article.